Ten Traits of Successful Hospitality Washrooms

-The first quarter of the year is a busy time for the hospitality industry when a barrage of new openings take place.
-Alongside all the work that goes into the kitchen and front of house is the refurbishment of washroom facilities – an area that demands your attention when entering the hospitality sector.
-New York Chef and Restaurateur David Chang has come out saying that the bathroom is a good indication of the overall attitude of a restaurant.
-Going on to say that if a restaurant can’t keep their bathroom respectable, then what is the kitchen and the areas customers don’t see like.
+The first quarter of the year is a busy time for the hospitality industry, when a barrage of new openings occurs.
+Alongside all the work that goes into the kitchen and front of house, the refurbishment of washroom facilities is an area that demands your attention when entering the hospitality sector.
+New York Chef and Restaurateur David Chang has said that the bathroom is a good indicator of a restaurant's overall attitude.
+Going on to say that if a restaurant can’t keep their bathroom respectable, then what is the kitchen and the areas customers don’t see like?

 Here we take a look at ten traits of successful washrooms in restaurants and hospitality.

-No one wants to come back from visiting the washroom with clammy, damp hands.
+No one wants to return from the washroom with clammy, damp hands.
 Yet, surprisingly, this is all too often the case.
-No matter how tight or limited you are for space – and we know that can be the case in restaurants – make sure you provide adequate hand drying facilities.
+No matter how tight or limited your space – and we know that can be the case in restaurants – make sure you provide adequate hand drying facilities.
 This could be via an efficient hand dryer, but disposable paper hand towels are very popular.
 Perhaps consider a stack of washable hand towels that can be dropped into a basket and reused.
 This gives a high-end experience and actually saves money in the long run.

 2. Lighting